C242-PS525/C242-PS525/README.md

 **Scope**: The application will be available exclusively for Android.

 ---
+### Background:
+Many people's ignorance about the nutritional content of the fruits and vegetables they consume. so we want to Increase public interest in a healthy lifestyle and consumption of nutritious food. this is necessary because there is an opportunity to dominate the AI-based identification application market before competitors emerge.
+### Business Problems/Opportunities:
+There is a lack of nutritional information that is easily accessible to the public and we want to increase user loyalty with additional educational features.
 ### Why FruLens?
 Fruits are packed with essential nutrients like vitamins, minerals, fiber, and antioxidants that support overall health and help prevent chronic diseases.
 By using FruLens, users can:
 - Analyze the nutritional content of fruits via image recognition.